elixir-lang/elixir-lang.github.com/_posts/2025-12-02-lazier-bdds-for-set-theoretic-types.markdown

 Luckily, those exact issues are well documented in literature and are addressed by Binary Decision Diagrams (BDDs), introduced by [Alain Frisch (2004)](https://www.cduce.org/papers/frisch_phd.pdf) and later recalled and expanded by [Giuseppe Castagna (2016)](https://www.irif.fr/~gc/papers/covcon-again.pdf).

 BDDs represent set-theoretic operations as an ordered tree.
 This requires us to provide an order, any order, across all types.
-Given [all Elixir values have a total order](https://hexdocs.pm/elixir/Kernel.html#module-term-ordering), that's quite straight-forward.
+Given [all Elixir values have a total order](https://hexdocs.pm/elixir/Kernel.html#module-term-ordering), that's quite straightforward.
 Furthermore, by ordering it, we can detect duplicates as we introduce nodes in the tree.
 The tree can have three distinct node types:

 ```elixir
 type bdd() = :top or :bottom or {type(), constrained :: bdd(), dual :: bdd()}